spjutbjorn/frontend-test/README.md

 ### Focus on CSS

+- Get started by looking at Design Files/wireframes/css-startpage-wireframe.jpg
 - Show film overview based on the data
 - Show detail page when clicking on a film
+- Use the desktop design to code your own appropriate mobile design equivalent

 ## What we look at